History of the Eastern Band of Cherokee Indian Nation

 Researching your Cherokee Heritage

 Cherokee oral tradition tells us of a time when their ancestors hunted great beasts that roamed the mountains of Western North Carolina.
 Archeology confirms these accounts.
 Found in this area are finely crafted stone spear points and mastodon bones bearing scars of these points—both date back to 11,000 years.
 Most historians agree that Cherokees are descended from what was a branch of the Iroquoian people.
 Some anthro-linguists, however, believe that the Cherokee dialect suggests that the "Pre-Cherokee" (and therefore the original Cherokees) are the originators of both the Iroquoian and Cherokee peoples.
+See also What are the requirements and qualifications for Cherokee Indian membership enrollment.

 Ten thousand years ago, as the climate warmed, semi-permanent villages dotted this region.
 Surviving tools reflect a more settled lifestyle: carved fishhooks, fishing net weights and sinkers, carved soapstone mortars and pestles used to grind corn.
-What are the requirements for the Cherokee Indian membership?
+See also Cherokee Nation of Oklahoma History, Indian Territory, and Eastern Cherokee Indian Nation.

 Over the following thousands of years, the people who would become today’s Cherokee, or “Ani-Kituhwa-gi,” developed permanent towns, thriving agriculture, elegant handcrafts, sophisticated politics and religion, and fiercely effective arts of war.
-What are the qualifications for the Cherokee Indian Nation membership?

 In Cherokee towns, typically numbering around 500 inhabitants, summer and winter homes ringed a central plaza used for ceremonies, dances and games.
 Towns governed themselves democratically, with all adults gathering to discuss matters of import in each town’s council house.
 Each village had a peace chief, war chief, and spiritual leader.
 Men hunted and fished; women gathered wild food and cultivated “the 3 sisters” –corn, beans and squash.
 By interplanting these crops the corn propped-up the beans, and the squash leaves shaded out weeds.
 This allowed women the time for wild-food foraging, handcrafts, play and ceremonies.
+See also Cherokee History and Heritage: The present-day Cherokee Indians.

 For Cherokee groups and individuals, the goal was integration and balance of the physical, intellectual and spiritual aspects of living.
 Through pursuing duyuktv, “the right way,” each Cherokee became “a real person” or a tsv quo-dia.

 At their height of population and power, nearly 100,000 Cherokees controlled approximately 140,000 square miles throughout eight present-day southern states.
 The land offered food in abundance, materials for shelter, clothing and utensils; beauty still vivid today, and herbs to treat every known illness until the Europeans arrived.
+See also Official Cherokee Membership Requirements and Cherokee Enrollment Qualifications.

 During the initial 200 years of contact with the Europeans, the Cherokees extended help, assistance and hospitality to the newcomers.
 The Cherokees readily adopted useful aspects of European culture, from peaches and watermelons to “talking leaves” as they referred to the written language.